NielsHolst/UniSim3Doc/doc/models/vg.md

 ## Model structure

-The model is updated iteratively in a loop at a time step of $\Delta t$ (s), typically in a range of 2 to 5 minutes; however, the energy and water [budgets](#budgets) may be resolved at a finer time step as needed (dividing $\Delta t$ into $n$ sub-steps).
+The model is updated iteratively in a loop at a time step of $$\Delta t$$ (s), typically in a range of 2 to 5 minutes; however, the energy and water [budgets](#budgets) may be resolved at a finer time step as needed (dividing $$\Delta t$$ into $$n$$ sub-steps).
 The model runs from the chosen start date until the end date; however, beneath the surface it will always start 24 hours before the start date to allow model state variables to evolve from their initial values and reach realistic values.

 Model components are updated in the following order: